tiddly-gittly/brief-tiddlywiki5-introduction/README.md

 ## Motivation

-> For better view Tiddlywiki5, use latex to reorganize tiddlywiki document(not
+> For better view Tiddlywiki5, use latex to reorganize tiddlywiki tutorials(not
 > official), just some tiddlywiki tips and tutorials

 ## Note